Formation (song): Live performances

-"Formation" was the opening number on Beyoncé's The Formation World Tour (2016) with the first performance taking place in Miami at the Marlins Park on April 27, 2016.
+"Formation" was the opening number on Beyoncé's Formation World Tour, which began on April 27, 2016.
 It was performed with the singer backed by dancers dressed in black sequined leotards and hats with wide brims.
-"Formation" was also performed as part of a medley of songs from Lemonade at the 2016 MTV Video Music Awards on August 28, 2016, along with "Pray You Catch Me", "Hold Up", "Sorry" and "Don't Hurt Yourself".
+The song was also performed as part of a five-song Lemonade medley at the 2016 MTV Video Music Awards on August 28, 2016.
 She finished the performance with "Formation", with her dancers forming the female symbol at the end.
-Rolling Stone's Rob Sheffield commented that Beyoncé "set the whole thing on fire with a 16-minute stomp through the Lemonade songbook", considering the performance as "one of the most blood-chillingly great live performances in award-show history".
-Billboard named the performance the greatest award show performance of all time.
-Beyoncé performed "Formation" during a surprise set at a "Get Out the Vote" concert for Hillary Clinton on November 4, 2016.
+Rolling Stone's Rob Sheffield considered the performance to be "one of the most blood-chillingly great live performances in award-show history", while Billboard named it the greatest award show performance of all time.
+Beyoncé performed "Formation" during a surprise set at a "Get Out the Vote" concert in support of the Hillary Clinton 2016 presidential campaign on November 4, 2016.
 Beyoncé and her dancers wore pantsuits, which is a piece of clothing that Clinton is known for.

-During her 2018 Coachella performance, Beyoncé sang "Lift Every Voice and Sing" (commonly known as the Black National Anthem) and then transitioned into "Formation".
-Naima Cochrane of Billboard described the placement of the song as "thoughtful", tying "Formation" – "an anthemic call to action celebrating her power as a black woman" – to the Civil Rights Movement anthem.
+During her 2018 Coachella performance, Beyoncé sang "Lift Every Voice and Sing", which is commonly known as the "Black National Anthem", and then transitioned into "Formation".
+Naima Cochrane of Billboard described the placement of the songs as "thoughtful", tying "Formation" – "an anthemic call to action celebrating her power as a black woman" – to the civil rights movement anthem.
 The performance was subsequently included in the 2019 Homecoming film and live album.
 Beyoncé performed "Formation" during the On the Run II Tour, her 2018 co-headlining stadium world tour with Jay-Z. The song was also performed at the 2018 Global Citizen Festival: Mandela 100 charity concert in Johannesburg, South Africa, which commemorated Nelson Mandela's 100th birthday.
 Beyoncé and her dancers each wore a different color and lined up in a row, forming a human pride flag to show support for the LGBTQ community.
+"Formation" was also part of the setlist of Beyoncé's 2023 Renaissance World Tour.
+The song opened up the army-themed "Opulence" act of the show.
+"Formation" was included on the 2025 Cowboy Carter Tour setlist.